 Financial aid is disbursed into the student's account on campus where it automatically goes toward paying institutional charges.
-Students who receive wages under the Federal workstudy program may pick up their checks at the Express Center on the last working day of each month.

 Student Appeals

 The Financial Aid Appeal Committee renders decisions on student appeals and/or grievances that pertain to financial aid awards and/or institutional aid awards.
 Students who wish to appeal an award decision are asked to complete the Professional Judgment Form to describe the basis for the appeal and return it to the Financial Aid Office.
 All appeals will then be directed to the committee for review and final decision.